battlecode/battlecode-server-2017/specs.md

 -   * You can now sense the locations of the broadcasting robots instead of just the robots.
 -   * You can now sense your own and your opponent's milk quantity.
 * **1.1.1** (1/?/2014) -
 -   * Fix typographical errors and add clarifications in specs.
 Note that noise towers and cowboys (soldiers) both have an actiondelay penalty related to bytecodes.
 The amount of milk farmed is exactly equal to the total quantity of cows in range.
 Pastrs share milk in the case of overlap.
+RobotType attackDelay values fixed.
 -   * Minor bug fixes.
 MethodCosts.txt boolean values updated.
+If a PASTR dies because its run method returned, the opponent will be rewarded milk.
 -   * Hats are no longer free to wear.
 -   * Client changes and optimizations: The "U" key now cycles between "important cows", "all cows", "no cows".
 -   * Self destructing to destroy an opponent PASTR correctly rewards milk now.